-Can't Afford a Le Creuset?
-Amazon Is Selling Its Own Version of the Dutch Oven for $40
+Can't Afford a Le Creuset Dutch Oven?
+Amazon Now Sells Its Own for Less Than $40

 If you're a serious home cook who doesn't own a Le Creuset, you've probably been coveting one.
 The enameled dutch oven is stylish, practical, and it comes with a lifetime warranty.
-It also comes with a minimum $100+ price tag, which means it's nothing more than a wish list item for many amateur chefs.
-But there's good news for shoppers willing to sacrifice the Le Creuset name for a cheaper version of the product: As Quartzy reports, Amazon is selling its own version of the kitchenware starting at just $40.
+It also comes with a minimum $100+ price tag (even on sale), which means it's nothing more than a wish list item for many amateur chefs.
+But there's good news for shoppers willing to sacrifice the Le Creuset name for a cheaper version of the product: As Quartzy reports, Amazon now sells its own version of the kitchenware starting at just $35.

 The choices you get from Amazon are more limited than what you get from the classic French brand.
-The Amazon dutch oven is only available in three sizes (4.5-quart, 6-quart, and 7.5-quart), compared to Le Creuset, which has a wider range of shapes and sizes.
-And while Le Creuset's dutch ovens come in at least 20 colors, plus limited-edition patterns, Amazon is only producing its pots in blue and red for now.
+The Amazon Dutch oven is only available in four sizes—3.3-quart, 4.5-quart, 6-quart, and 7.5-quart—compared to Le Creuset, which has a wider range of shapes and sizes.
+And while Le Creuset's Dutch ovens come in at least 20 colors, plus limited-edition patterns, Amazon is only producing its pots in blue, red, green, and white for now.

 There's also the matter of quality: The Amazon product's thinner enamel coating likely won't last as long as Le Creuset's without chipping.
-But if you're looking for something that works within your budget, the dutch oven from Amazon Basics is a smart alternative.
-You can purchase your own today for $40 to $60.
+But if you're looking for something that works within your budget, the Dutch oven from Amazon Basics is a smart alternative.